18F/development-guide/_pages/apis.md

 sticky_sidenav: true
 ---

-# 18F API Standards

-**[18F](https://18f.gsa.gov/)** is a technology team inside the US federal government.
-18F is very API-focused: our first project was an [API for business opportunities](https://fbopen.gsa.gov/).

-This document captures **18F's view of API best practices and standards**.
-We aim to incorporate as many of them as possible into our work.

 APIs, like other web applications, vary greatly in implementation and design, depending on the situation and the problem the application is solving.

 This document provides a mix of: